-Placenta is the peculiar organ which usually develops during the pregnancy period of women.
-It usually starts developing with the fertilization of egg with sperm.
+Placenta is the temporary but vital organ which usually develops during the pregnancy phase of women.
+It usually starts developing with the implantation of the blastocyst.
 It basically acts as a medium between the mother and child.
 It provides all the necessary things to the baby from mother, i.e., blood supply, oxygen, food, nutrients, and also helps in carrying the waste into maternal circulation, which is further eliminated by mother’s kidney.

 What do you understand by this blog: